 How long until I get my housing?
 Bottom line: the system doesn’t respond to crisis very well.
 Effective planning and consistent work wins.
-When you are finished with the New Member Orientation, you will be seen by a Housing Advocate that will create an Individual Housing Plan for you that will give us a better sense of your personal situation, needs and what the action plan contains.
+At your appointment, your Housing Advocate will create an Individual Housing Plan for you that will give us a better sense of your personal situation, needs and what the action plan contains.
 There is very little direct placement into housing.
 We will work with you to see which affordable housing sites are taking applications that you qualify for and, in most cases, we can fill out the applications with you to get on a Wait List.
 Wait list times vary, from several months to several years.

 What if I don’t have all the documents?
 The most important thing is to get the process started, so we will work with what you have today.
 If another provider can FAX the documents to us, the number is 415-561-9940.

 Can you get my documents from REGGIE/ARIES? - Although we serve people with HIV/AIDS, we are a tenant’s rights organization and not a health service provider funded by the Department of Public Health.
 As such, we do not have access to REGGIE or ARIES.

 Why do I have to fill out so many forms?
 Over the past 11 years, we have grown from a folding table and two used phones to a full service agency providing 16 distinct services that work together to help prevent homelessness and to help people secure new housing.
 Our financial services program alone has access to 6 different funding sources.
 Each source of funds has it’s own rules, own forms, etc. We decided that what seems like a lot of work is actually an improvement in overall efficiency and access to robust services.

 Do you have someone who speaks Spanish?
 Yes.
 Please let us know if you need to see a Spanish speaking Housing Advocate.